| |

 |

-each section of the examination for certified public accountant, for at least one year in the office
+all sections of the examination for certified public accountant, that has exposed the

-- Examining means the critical inquiry and analysis of financial or accounting information, which may include
+ability for critical inquiry and analysis of financial accounting information, including

-balance sheets, income statements, cash flow statements, and tax returns.
+balance sheets, income statements, cash flow statements and tax returns and the applicant’s

 top |